Which belt to wear with your shoes?

 Cover photo credit: Drake's lookbook

-If you love clothes like us, you have certainly already asked yourself, one morning while getting dressed:
+If you love clothes like we do, you've probably asked yourself one morning while getting dressed:

 The right choice of belt depends on how formal (or casual) your shoes are.